 The beaches are concentrated on the north coast.
 The vast majority of the coastline elsewhere is rocks and cliffs.
 There are a couple of small sandy bays and it is possible to hike over the island.
 A handful of tracks crisscross the island.
-Perhaps the easiest to follow is the steep trail adjacent to Bungalow #20 at Koh Wai Paradise, through rubber plantations, over the hill and down to Sunset Viewpoint.
+Perhaps the easiest to follow is the steep trail adjacent to Bungalow 20 at Koh Wai Paradise.
+This goes through rubber plantations, over the hill and down to Sunset Viewpoint.
 There’s no beach here but it is possible to scramble down to the rocky shore and swim.
 If you go for sunset head back immediately the sun goes down as it isn’t easy to navigate along an unmarked trail at night.

 The picture-perfect island is therefore a great place to chill out and do nothing at all away from the real world.
 But how long you decide to stay depends partly on how many books you have to read and partly on how much suffering you can endure.
 There aren’t any bars or places to hang out at night.
 Only a couple of resorts have very slow internet.
 And the same two, Pakarang Resort ( also known as Coral Resort) and Koh Wai Beach Resort, are also the only ones to have electricity all day.
-The three smaller places – Koh Wai Paradise, Good Feeling and Grand Mar Hut just have electricity for a few hours in the evening.
+The three smaller places – Koh Wai Paradise, Good Feeling and Grand Ma Hut just have electricity for a few hours in the evening.
 Good Feeling has an ensuite bathroom, the others have shred toilet and shower blocks.

 So before deciding to stay on the island, it’s better to take a day trip from Koh Chang to see if you’ll like it or not.
 Especially, if you aren’t used to very basic living.
 Outside Peak season you’ll be able to phone resorts and book a room easily.
 Only Pakarang Resort and Koh Wai Beach Resort can be booked online.
 Contact with the other resorts is via phone only.